Project 1 hosted by the Rajewsky lab at the MDC, Berlin, Germany

 Secondments are planned with the Rajewsky and Irimia labs.

-Project 11 hosted by the Kadener lab at the Hebrew University, Jerusalem, Israel
+Project 11 hosted by the Kjems lab at the Aarhus University, Aarhus, Denmark

 Expected Results: As a result of the proposed research we will: 1.
-Identify circRNAs with altered expression in ALS fly models; 2.
-Determine alterations in RNA metabolism and translation in the fly ALS models; 3.
+Identify circRNAs with altered expression in ALS mouse models; 2.
 Characterize the mechanism of action of ALS-relevant circRNAs.

-Secondments are planned with the Bozzoni lab and Bioneer.
+Secondments are planned with the Bozzoni and Pasterkamp labs and Bioneer.

 Project 12 hosted by the Kjems lab at the Aarhus University, Aarhus, Denmark